Teenage ‘mastermind’ involved in celebrity Twitter hack will serve three-year sentence

 “He took over the accounts of famous people, but the money he stole came from regular, hard-working people,” Hillsborough State Attorney Andrew Warren said in a statement.

-Twitter played Whac-A-Mole with the tweets throughout the day on July 15, removing them after they popped up.
-But it wasn’t until later that night that Twitter seemed to mostly regain control, after shutting down all verified accounts for more than two hours.
+Twitter dealt with the tweets throughout the day on July 15, removing them after they popped up.
+But it wasn’t until later that night that the platform seemed to mostly regain control, after shutting down all verified accounts for more than two hours.
 The next day, as federal investigations started to heat up, some people still were not able to access their accounts.
 Twitter said at the time it had locked down any accounts that tried to change their passwords in the past 30 days “out of an abundance of caution.”

 The scale and longevity of the hack showed just how vulnerable even sophisticated technologies can be to security breaches.
 Last summer, cybersecurity expert Rachel Tobac said it was “extremely lucky” that the attackers were trying to get money and not cause mass chaos.

 The attack was orchestrated through a phone spear-phishing scheme, Twitter said last year.
-Hackers called employees, and tricked them into giving the attackers access to some internal Twitter tools, which eventually led them to take over account support controls.
+Hackers called employees and tricked them into giving the attackers access to some internal Twitter tools, which eventually led them to take over account support controls.

 In the aftermath, Twitter said it had “significantly limited access” to the internal control tools and was improving the way it detects breaches.